-2016-17 SY ENACTED SCHOOL AID
+2017-18 SY ENACTED SCHOOL AID

 (billions of dollars)

-Foundation Aid \$16.483
+Foundation Aid \$17.174

-Other Formula-Based Aid Programs \$7.776
+Other Formula-Based Aid Programs \$8.073

-Grants and Categorical Programs \$0.463
+Grants and Categorical Programs \$0.480

-Additional Community Schools Funding \$0.075

-Total School Aid \$24.797
+Total School Aid \$25.727

-The State FY 2017 Enacted Budget provides \$24.80 billion in School Aid for the 2016-17 school year, including: \$16.48 billion in Foundation Aid; \$7.78 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); \$463 million in grants and categorical programs; and a full restoration of the Gap Elimination Adjustment.
-The Enacted Budget also continues multiyear funding of \$1.5 billion to support the phase-in of a Statewide Universal Full-Day Pre-Kindergarten program including \$340 million for the 2016-17 school year.
+The State FY 2018 Enacted Budget provides \$25.73 billion in School Aid for the 2017-18 school year, including: \$17.17 billion in Foundation Aid; \$8.07 billion in other formula-based aid programs (e.g., Building Aid, Transportation Aid, Universal Prekindergarten); and \$480 million in grants and categorical programs.
+The Enacted Budget also continues multiyear funding of \$1.5 billion to support the phase-in of a Statewide Universal Full-Day Pre-Kindergarten program including \$340 million for the 2017-18 school year.

-School Aid is projected to increase by an additional \$1.11 billion (4.5 percent) in SY 2018, consistent with the Personal Income Growth Index in statute.
+School Aid is projected to increase by an additional \$1.10 billion (4.3 percent) in SY 2019, consistent with the Personal Income Growth Index in statute plus an additional \$100 million in Foundation Aid that was agreed to in the FY 2018 Enacted Budget.
 Actual School Aid increases approved by the Legislature have exceeded the index in recent years.

 The State pays approximately 70 percent of the annual school year commitment during the fiscal year it was enacted, with most of the remaining 30 percent spent in the first three months of the next fiscal year.
 Some programs deviate from this spending pattern.
 For example, the State pays 25 percent of the school year commitment for BOCES programs during the fiscal year it was enacted and 75 percent in the following year.
-Based on this funding schedule, School Aid spending in State Operating Funds for the State FY 2017 was projected to total \$24.42 billion.
+Based on this funding schedule, School Aid spending in State Operating Funds for the State FY 2018 was projected to total \$25.76 billion.